ltunc/go-observer/README.md

 # Go Observer

-an implementation of Observer pattern on go using generics.
+Implementation of the observer pattern using generics.

 ## Installation